manzali/sync_https_client/README.md

 Example of a simple sync client that performs a POST over https.
 The client is written in c++ using boost asio and openssl.

-In order to compile run:
+In order to compile run inside the build directory:

 cmake -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl ..